X-PLUG/MobileAgent/README.md

 * No need for exploration and training, plug and play.

 ## 📢News
+*  [2.2] 🔥We are deploying the demo based on Gradio and users will be able to upload the screenshots.
 * [1.31] 🔥Our code is available!
 Welcome to try Mobile-Agent.
 * [1.31] 🔥Human-operated data in Mobile-Eval is in preparation and will be open-sourced soon.
 * [1.30] Our paper is available at [LINK](https://arxiv.org/abs/2401.16158).